Mental Health Facilities Duluth, MN

 Birch Tree Center Thrive Behavioral Network

-Birch Tree Center Thrive Behavioral Network is a mental health clinic in Duluth, Minnesota, located at 4720 Burning Tree Road, 55811.
-Birch Tree Center Thrive Behavioral Network offers residential treatment.
-Birch Tree Center Thrive Behavioral Network provides behavior modification, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Birch Tree Center Thrive Behavioral Network is a mental health facility in Duluth, MN, located at 4720 Burning Tree Road, in the 55811 zip code.
+Birch Tree Center Thrive Behavioral Network provides residential treatment.
+Birch Tree Center Thrive Behavioral Network provides integrated dual diagnosis disorder treatment, behavior modification and group therapy to adults, seniors 65 or older and young adults.
 Birch Tree Center Thrive Behavioral Network also supports people with serious mental illness and seniors or older adults.
-Some other services provided by Birch Tree Center Thrive Behavioral Network include psychosocial rehabilitation services, diet and exercise counseling and illness management and recovery.
+Some other services available at Birch Tree Center Thrive Behavioral Network include suicide prevention services, education services and illness management and recovery.

 Learn More